Kortemme-Lab/ddg/input/README.rst

 PDB structures
 ==============

-The PDB structures used for the benchmark are provided in input/pdbs.
+The PDB structures used for the |DDG| benchmark are provided in input/pdbs.

-todo: describe input/hydrogen_pdbs
+input/hydrogen_pdbs contains processed PDB structures where the hydrogen atoms have already been placed by Rosetta.
+Hydrogen placement in Rosetta is non-deterministic; fixing the hydrogen positions prior to running the benchmark removes any noise which would be introduced in the results by this placement.

 The resolutions and methods of determination (*e.g.* X-ray defraction, NMR, *etc.*) for the PDB structures are listed in input/json/pdbs.json and input/csv/pdbs.csv.